oVirt/ovirt-site/source/release/4.3.0/index.html.md

 # oVirt 4.3.0 Release Notes

-The oVirt Project is pleased to announce the availability of the 4.3.0 Alpha release as of November 26, 2018.
+The oVirt Project is pleased to announce the availability of the 4.3.0 Second Alpha release as of December 6th, 2018.

 oVirt is an open source alternative to VMware™ vSphere™, providing an awesome KVM management interface for multi-node virtualization.